 |Florence Crittenton||PHX Navigators||Navigator "Stories"||Phoenix Art Museum Docents|

-Following his retirement (from Blue Cross Blue Shield of Arizona) in 2006, Mike's life was somewhat aimless.
-He and Libby belonged to Phoenix Country Club, but all he did there was play tennis.
-At his age, he could play only so much tennis...and he would need to find others to play when he wanted to play.
-Libby was still working, running her Interior Design firm and having to pay office rent and an assistant.
+Following his retirement from Blue Cross Blue Shield of Arizona in 2006, Mike's life was somewhat aimless.
+He and Libby belonged to Phoenix Country Club, but his only activity there was playing tennis.
+At his age, he could play only so much tennis, and he needed others to play when he wanted to play.
+Libby was still working, running her interior design firm and having to pay office rent and an assistant.
 Their membership didn't include use of the weight room or exercise equipment, nor could they take any sort of fitness classes offered at the club.
-In short, Mike had a lot of free time and no way to occupy it...
+In short, Mike had a lot of free time and little way to occupy it.

-One of the activities he did do was a weekly tennis clinic - with guys his age and ability.
-He developed friends there, and one of them, Gerry Murphy, suggested a solution to his growing frustration over having nothing to do.
-Gerry was a board member of a local chapter of Florence Crittenton, a wonderful organization that provides shelter, education, counselling and social support for "at-risk" girls , ages 10-21, who are struggling with issues of poverty, abuse, neglect, crime and violence.
+One of the activities he did do was a weekly tennis clinic, with guys his age and ability.
+He developed friends there, and one of them, Gerry Murphy, suggested a solution to his growing unease of having nothing to do.
+Gerry was a board member of a local chapter of Florence Crittenton, a wonderful organization that provides shelter, education, counselling and social support for "at risk" girls, ages 10-21, who are struggling with issues of poverty, abuse, neglect, crime and violence.
 This program was in serious need of computer programming support for their ever-growing facility and programs.
-"FloCrit" had data processing needs, but their small staff couldn't handle the many requests for new reports and analysis of the facility's work.
+"FloCrit" had data processing needs, but their small staff couldn't handle many of the requests for new reports and analysis of the facility's work.

-One of the guys Mike played tennis at Granada Park with was named Bob Pierce.
+One of the guys Mike played tennis with at Granada Park was Bob Pierce.
 He never played on Thursdays, and Mike asked him why.
-Bob said he was a "Navigator at the airport"; Mike didn't know what that was.
-The conversation continued, and Mike learned that this was a "volunteer job" at the airport, where these people (men and women) were stationed at various locations at the 3 airport terminals, looking to help passengers find their way around and/or solve passenger problems.
+Bob said he was a "Navigator at the airport" - Mike didn't know what that was.
+The conversation continued, and Mike learned that this was a "volunteer job", where these people (men and women) were stationed at various locations around the airport terminals, looking to help passengers find their way around and/or solve passenger problems.

-Mike was at this seeking another volunteer activity, and this one sounded interesting.
+Mike was at the time seeking a new volunteer activity, and this one sounded interesting.
 He got a contact number, called up, was interviewed over the phone, and signed up for the next available training class/program.

 Unlike the FloCrit work, the airport program (known as PHX Navigators) is quite large: about 400 volunteers, covering three 4-hour shifts, 7 days a week.
 All Navigators are issued purple jackets and shirts.
 Each one must wear one or the other during his or her shift, and most work only one shift per week.
 Navigators are quite recognizable, and travellers familiar with the program know to seek out one of the "purple people" when needed.

-Mike has been "Navigating" since 2010, and he has had some memorable encounters.
+Mike has been "Navigating" since 2010 and has had some memorable encounters.
 Most interesting, probably, was one where he was working at one of the terminal's several Information Desks.
 On this occasion, a large African-American woman came up to him, obviously distressed about something.
 She complained that the TSA agents "wouldn't let her back to her gate", and that her husband was back there with her boarding pass.
 She also said that she had gone out of the "gate area" to smoke a cigarette (Arizona state law prohibits smoking in public buildings).
-The lady wanted to know if Mike could go to the gate and get her boarding pass from her husband...
+The lady wanted to know what to do...

-He had a better solution, though.
-He could print her another boarding pass (most passengers dodn't know this), so he led her to a nearby boarding pass kiosk.
-There he got her flight information, punched some keys, and a new boarding pass started to come out of the machine...
+He had a better solution: he could print another boarding pass for her (most passengers don't know this), and he led her to a nearby boarding pass kiosk.
+He got her flight information, keyed it in, and a new boarding pass started to come out of the machine...

-She saw this and "lost it", saying, "Oh thank you!
+She saw this and "lost it", saying, "Oh, thank you!
 Thank you, Jesus!!
 Praise Jesus!!!"
 She almost tried to hug Mike, and he had to turn her around and point to the Security area where she could get to her gate.
-This illustrates the sort of help Navigators know how to do and are able to help passengers in important(?) ways.
+This illustrates the sort of help Navigators know how to help passengers in important(?) ways.

 Navigators can often "make a real difference" - for more important problems than above.
 Sometimes Mike has been able to deliver personal property that may have been left in the car the passenger arrived in: in such cases he's had to go through TSA screening and find the passenger at his or her gate, so there's a physical component to the job.
 (Some of his fellow Navigators aren't able to do this, though, because of age or physical limitations.)
 To date, he hasn't been so restricted, and he sometimes gets a fair amount of exercise.